Subgradient-based Lavrentiev regularisation of monotone ill-posed problems: Main results

-with the normalised duality mapping~\eqref{eq:norm-duality-mapping}, in which the condition \({ \delta/ \alpha \to 0 }\) is used to guarantee convergence~\autocite[Theorem~2.2.4]{AlbRya2006a},~\autocite[Proposition~1]{HofKalRes2016a}.
-It should still be noted that one has \emph{weak} convergence in~\({ \X }\) under the parameter choice~\eqref{eq:convergence-apriori} for Lavrentiev regularisation~\autocite[Theorems~2.1.6 and~2.2.6]{AlbRya2006a}, which rationalises our need for a compactness condition in \cref{assumptions}~\ref{assumptions:coercivity} in order to obtain strong convergence.
+for \({ p > 1 }\), where one has to require that \({ \delta^p / \alpha \to 0 }\) as \({ \alpha(\delta) \to 0 }\); see for instance~\autocite[Proposition~3.1]{HofYam2010a}, and for standard Lavrentiev regularisation~\eqref{eq:lavrentiev-reg}, in which the condition \({ \delta/ \alpha \to 0 }\) is needed to guarantee convergence~\autocite[Theorem~2.2.4]{AlbRya2006a},~\autocite[Proposition~1]{HofKalRes2016a}.
+It should still be noted that one has \emph{weak} convergence in~\({ \X }\) under the parameter choice~\eqref{eq:convergence-apriori} for Lavrentiev regularisation~\autocite[Theorems~2.1.6 and~2.2.6]{AlbRya2006a}, which rationalises our need for a compactness condition in \Cref{assumptions}~\ref{assumptions:coercivity} in order to obtain strong convergence.

-\begin{remark} If~\({ \mathcal{A} }\) is linear, then weak convergence in the codomain~\({ \X^* }\) in \cref{thm:stability,thm:convergence} always becomes strong convergence, because linear monotone maps are automatically continuous.
+\begin{remark} If~\({ \mathcal{A} }\) is linear, then weak convergence in the codomain~\({ \X^* }\) in \cref{thm:stability,thm:convergence} always becomes strong convergence, because linear monotone maps are continuous.